sebnitu/vrembem/packages/popover/README.md

 </div>
 ```

 If the data attributes are valueless, the popover trigger will try to find it's associated popover by inspecting the next sibling element.
-If the popover can't be placed as a direct sibling of the trigger, you should give them both a shared unique ID to link them together.
+If the popover can't be placed as a direct sibling of the trigger, you should give both attributes a shared unique ID to link them together.
 The popover can then be placed anywhere in the DOM, but it is still recommended to be as closely after the trigger as possible for keyboard focus tabbing accessibility.

 ```html
 <button data-popover-trigger="unique-id">...</button>